maryjng/weatherplanner-backend/README.md

       > sends POST request to route /appointments
       > appointment MODEL addAppt() runs; data saved to db
       > the appointment id is returned to the frontend
-      > the appointment id and form zipcode field are used to send a request to /weatherapi
+      > the form's zipcode, startdate, and enddate fields are sent in a POST request to /weatherapi
       > /weatherapi makes a request to the third party api and returns the data, organized by date.
 The frontend receives the data.
       > Each date's data is sent to backend POST /appointments/id/forecast
       > forecast MODEL addForecast() runs; data saved to db